AUDIENCE

 Audience research, whether it is qualitative or quantitative, occurs in distinct phases.

 1. At the very formative level, audience research emphasizes the concept that potential audience members have about a health issue or social topic and why they may or may not see this as an important issue to them.
 During this formative phase, the audience or audience segments will help determine the wording of the messages which will capture the issue from the audience’s perspective.
 Initial formative research should also help determine what the audience segments are with respect to the health issue.
 For instance, young children may not themselves be decision-makers with respect to whether they use a seat belt and would therefore be in a different segment than would their parents or older siblings.
-This does not mean that they comprise an unimportant segment; indeed, young children may not only be able to determine how to improve their own safety but may be helpful in reminding (or nagging) the parents about the importance of adults wearing seat belts or avoiding distracted driving as well.
-Conversely, mothers and fathers may have different perspectives and may conceptualize or frame the issue of seat belt and passenger safety much different from one another (see example here).
+This does not mean that they comprise an unimportant segment; indeed, young children may not only be able to determine how to improve their own safety but may be helpful in reminding (or nagging) the parents about the importance of adults wearing seat belts or avoiding distracted driving as well (see this Ruff Ruffman example).
+Conversely, mothers and fathers may have different perspectives and may conceptualize or frame the issue of seat belt and passenger safety much differently from one another (as in this humorous example).
 Only qualitative research with a variety of audience members can determine this.

 2. In the second phase of audience research, different alternatives for messages, sources, and channels may be pretested.
 Pretesting then takes the audience research to be next level.
-Initial conceptualizations that audiences may have about a health issue are used to mock up different messages, suggest different sources as well as channels, and display or share these initial ideas with audience segments.
+Initial conceptualizations that audiences may have about a health issue are used to mock up different messages and stories (Milanote provides excellent examples and free templates for storyboarding).
+Pretesting may also suggest different sources as well as channels, and display or share these initial ideas with future representatives of audience segments.
 The segments can then help choose which are the best alternatives for reaching and convincing people who share their demographic, psychological, or economic circumstances.

 Figure 1 shows a typical normal curve where healthfulness and risk are arrayed across a population.
 This implies two approaches to public health communication: one that has been referred to as the “population attributable risk” approach (Figure 2) where we try to shift the entire curve of population risk to a lower risk level even though many individuals may not benefit from it (such as those at normal or average risk).
 This contrasts to approaches to a high risk targeting method (Figure 3), where we try again to shift the curve but this time by pushing people who are at the very high risk tail of the curve back toward a moderate or low level of risk.
 This can only be done by focusing our efforts on individuals who are often in the relatively less “reachable” category.